 Impact on the Tourism & Hospitality Sector

 There is no denying the fact that India is a country that is rich in heritage.
 People from all over the world step in India to enjoy the ancestral heritage, ancient monuments, beautiful cities, heart-warming greenery, and great hospitality that India proudly possess.
-India has left no stone unturned in attracting the tourists with various initiative, like Incredible India and Athithi Devo Bhava.
+India has left no stone unturned in attracting the tourists with various initiatives, like Incredible India and Athithi Devo Bhava.

-This sector is the third largest foreign exchange earner of the country.
+This sector is the third-largest foreign exchange earner of the country.
 The total contribution of this sector in the GDP was 6.88% in 2012-13.
 And, the government wants to increase this contribution by 7.5%.
 Every USD 1 million investment in the sector creates 78 jobs; hence, increase in employment can be the reason of large investment.
 The government is also trying to increase the number of domestic tourists as well.

 Since foreigners are being driven towards India since ages, then it is also one of the ways of dealing with the foreign currency.
 Hence, the focus is also on to increase the Foreign Exchange Earnings.
 Moreover, tourism is one of the great sectors for generating employment opportunities.
 Hence, the more the investment; the more the employment!